dfgordon/retrocompressor/README.md

 `retrocompressor expand -m td0 -i <advanced.td0> -o <normal.td0>`

-As of this writing there is a small caveat.
-When expanding a TD0, the compressed data is consumed as a bitstream, and since TD0 does not encode the size of the expanded data, it is possible to have an extra byte tacked onto the end of the expanded data.
-Downstream can easily eliminate (or ignore) this extra byte during processing of the TD0 records.

-Unfortunately testing TD0 is problematic since the original software is no longer available, and the format remains closed.
+Testing TD0 is problematic since the original software is no longer available, and the format remains closed.
 If you discover any errors please file an issue.

+### Important

+Advanced TD0 images do not record the length of the expanded data.
+As a result, some decoders have trouble decoding the last symbol (notably [MAME](https://www.mamedev.org/) v0.257 ).
+The workaround is to pad the *expanded* TD0 with several disparate-valued bytes *before* compression.
+Teledisk evidently did this, so normally there is no problem, but if you are a creator of TD0 images, it is a good idea to include the padding.